 Camping in Shkodra

-If you want to avoid odd glances from the people, keep yourself covered up.
-One of the best places to go in Shkodra is the Lake in Shkodra which is the best place for camping.
+If you want to avoid odd glances from people, keep yourself covered up.
+One of the best places to go in Shkodra is the Lake in Shkodra, which is the best place for camping.
 Though a little outside of the city, you can get a taxi or can hire a car to get there instead.

 Visiting the capital of Albania, Tirana can be very exhilarating.
 It’s a colorful city with a large man-made lake where locals take their lunch break and just relax.
 You can also find many shopping avenues and get a shuffle to visit the larger malls.